amithbhaskar/My_Resources/SQL_Server_SSIS.md

   - SUM()		  : SELECT dealer_id, emp_name, sales, SUM(sales) OVER(PARTITION BY dealer_id) AS `sum` FROM q1_sales;
   - MAX()		  : SELECT emp_name, dealer_id, sales, MAX(sales) OVER(PARTITION BY dealer_id) AS `max` FROM q1_sales;
   - MIN()		  : SELECT emp_name, dealer_id, sales, MIN(sales) OVER(PARTITION BY dealer_id) AS `min` FROM q1_sales;

 SYNTAX:
 > window_function_name ( expression ) OVER (				#target expression/column on which the window function operates (mandatory clause)
 >     					     partition_by_clause	#if not specified, then the whole result set is treated as a single partition
 >     					     order_by_clause [ASC | DESC]  [NULL {FIRST| LAST}]
 >     					     frame_clause 	)

 A frame is the subset of the current partition.
 The frame_clause supports the following frames:
-	RANGE UNBOUNDED PRECEDING
+> RANGE UNBOUNDED PRECEDING
-	RANGE BETWEEN CURRENT ROW AND CURRENT ROW
+> RANGE BETWEEN CURRENT ROW AND CURRENT ROW
-	[RANGE | ROWS] BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW [RANGE | ROWS] BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING To define the frame, you use one of the following syntaxes for window frame_start and frame_end : where frame_start is one of the following options:
+> [RANGE | ROWS] BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+> [RANGE | ROWS] BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING To define the frame, you use one of the following syntaxes for window frame_start and frame_end : where frame_start is one of the following options:
-	N PRECEDING
+> N PRECEDING
-	UNBOUNDED PRECEDING			#The window frame starts with the first row of the partition.
+> UNBOUNDED PRECEDING : The window frame starts with the first row of the partition.
-	CURRENT ROW					#CURRENT ROW means that the frame starts with the current row. and frame_end is one of the following options:
+> CURRENT ROW : CURRENT ROW means that the frame starts with the current row. and frame_end is one of the following options:
-	CURRENT ROW					#CURRENT ROW means that the frame ends with the current row.
+> CURRENT ROW : CURRENT ROW means that the frame ends with the current row.
-	UNBOUNDED FOLLOWING			#The window frame ends with the last row of the partition, for both ROW and RANGE modes.
+> UNBOUNDED FOLLOWING : The window frame ends with the last row of the partition, for both ROW and RANGE modes.
-	N FOLLOWING
+> N FOLLOWING

 ## Constraints :
 Constraints are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the table.